The Hello Strangers

 The move has since proven to be a boon for the duo.
 The sisters have created a catalogue of original music with nods to American folk traditions, modern indie rock, Texas country-folk, and roots rock, all tied together with lilting harmonies that only sisters can create.
 Timeless imagery and fables are at the core of each song, from tales of a boggy creek bottom where a murdered man sleeps, to a Texas roadhouse with bawdy dancers and clinking beer bottles, to more poignant reflections on the loss of winter or a man gone wrong.

-The sisters are backed by Spencer Pheil on guitar, Trent Renshaw on drums, and Tom Hoy on bass.
+The sisters are supported by a dynamic and talented trio: Spencer Pheil on lead guitar, Trent Renshaw on drums, and Tom Hoy on bass.

 "Introducing Max Schmidt" - EP, 2010